Using AI to Find Medical Information

 Getting Organized

 Create a central spot to save all of the information you find.
-Having all your information in one location makes it easier to return and read later, and to share with your child’s medical team.
+Having all your information in one location makes it easier to return later and to share with your child’s medical team.

 • Download the AI chatbot app that you prefer and create an account so that it will automatically save your questions, answers, and conversations.
 AI Chatbots that are mobile friendly and allow you to create accounts and save your search results include ChatGPT, Claude, Perplexity.AI, and Google Gemini.